Grace Ahn is a freelance makeup artist based in New York City.

 OVER QUARANTINE, IT FEELS LIKE A LOT OF PEOPLE STARTED TO FURTHER EXPERIMENT WITH NEW MAKEUP TRENDS AND "HACKS."
 HOW HAS QUARANTINE AFFECTED YOUR APPROACH TO YOUR WORK?
 HAVE YOU DEVELOPED ANY NEW TOOLS OR IDEAS OVER QUARANTINE THAT YOU'VE BEGUN TO INCORPORATE IN YOUR WORK AND STYLE?

-Quarantine has really forced me to use my own face to use as a creative outlet.
+Quarantine has really forced me to use my own face as a creative outlet.
 This led to me posting my own face in makeup on social media for the first time.
 And also to participate in live stream talks about beauty.
 Without realizing it, the lockdown has really helped me to be more comfortable in front of a camera when I was always only behind the scenes.

 YOU'VE BEEN QUOTED AS SAYING THAT "SUCCESS IN THIS INDUSTRY IS A COMBINATION OF LUCK AND SEIZING (OPPORTUNITIES)."
 DO YOU HAVE ANY ADVICE FOR OTHER YOUNG ARTISTS WHO ARE STRIVING TO MAKE IT AS FREELANCE ARTISTS ON HOW TO BEST FIND AND SEIZE THE OPPORTUNITIES AROUND THEM?